 The non-cohesive sediment model was run using 0.1mm (.004 inch) sediment under no-wind conditions.
-Analysis of results shows negligible sand transport due to tidal currents.
+Analysis of results shows negligible sand transport due solely to tidal currents.
 Modeled non-cohesive sediment transport for existing conditions is negligible for 4- and 13-mph winds for all directions.
-Sixteen-mph winds, when taken cumulatively with lower wind speeds, account for nearly 90% of the yearly wind occurrences and cause significant sediment transport for winds from the NNW and SSE directions with less sediment transport for winds from other directions.
+Sixteen-mph winds, when taken cumulatively with lower wind speeds, account for nearly 90% of the yearly wind occurrences and cause significant sediment transport for winds from the NNW, N, NNE, S and SW directions, with negligible to moderate sediment transport for winds from other directions.

-The cohesive sediment model was run for a 6-month simulation period at which point the model achieved a dynamic equilibrium (average values and rates remain steady over time).
-The cohesive sediment model was then run for each of 16 wind directions for wind speeds of 4- and
+The cohesive sediment model was run under no wind conditions for a 6-month simulation period at which point the model achieved a dynamic equilibrium (average values and rates remain steady over time).
+The cohesive sediment model was then run for each of 16 wind directions for wind speeds of 4-, 13-, and 16-mph.

-13-mph.